WPManageNinja/wpsocialninja-docs/guide/youtube-feed/youtube-settings-social-feeds-wp-social-ninja.md

 ---
-title: "YouTube Settings | Social Feeds | WP Social Ninja"
+title: "YouTube Settings"
 description: ""
 ---

-# YouTube Settings | Social Feeds | WP Social Ninja
+# YouTube Settings

 **WP Social Ninja** allows its users to have a complete advantage of the features.
 YouTube Feed has a detailed Settings section.